regisphilibert/wp-jumpstart/README.md

 This is not really a bundle, but a class base to be extended or not as explained below.

 #### raw SEO
-If all you need is basic SEO tags (og, twitter card, basic metas) which use wordpress logic to assign values: blog's description as description meta, post_title as title, post thumbnail as image, post_excerpt as description etc...
+If all you need is basic SEO tags (og, twitter card, basic metas) which use wordpress logic to assign values: blog's description as description's meta, post_title as title, post thumbnail as image, post_excerpt as description etc...
 You can use it raw.

 You will just need to add this to your theme's functions.php :
 ```php